Wild automorphisms of projective varieties, the maps which have no invariant proper subsets

 \section{Introduction}

 We work over the complex number field $\C$, unless stated otherwise (cf.~Proposition \ref{BaseField}).
 Let $X$ be a projective variety.
-An automorphism $\sigma$ in $\Aut(X)$ is called {\it wild} in the sense of \cite{RRZ} if: whenever $\sigma(Z) = Z$ for a non-empty Zariski-closed subset $Z$ of $X$, we have $Z = X$.
+An automorphism $\sigma$ in $\Aut(X)$ is called {\it wild} in the sense of \cite{RRZ} if: whenever $\sigma(Z) = Z$ for a non-empty Zariski-closed subset $Z$ of $X$, we have $Z = X$, or equivalently, for every $x \in X$, the orbit $\{\sigma^s(x) \, | \, s \ge 0\}$ is Zariski dense in $X$.
 This always holds when $\dim X = 0$.